-The Raptor Center will work with 40 underserved schools per school year during the 2023-24 and 2024-25 school years (total of 80 schools).
-Each school year during the project, 28 of the 40 schools will be from the seven-county Twin Cities area, while 12 of the 40 schools will be from schools in greater Minnesota counties.
+The Raptor Center will work with 40 schools per year during the 2023-24 and 2024-25 school years (total 80 schools).
+Each school year during the project, 28 of the 40 schools will be from the seven-county Twin Cities area, while 12 of the 40 schools will be in greater Minnesota counties.
+TRC will utilize its database of school listings, as well as email advertisements, direct calling to districts and science educations, and in-person meetings to contact and identify interested schools with student populations of 40% or greater receiving free and reduced lunch.
 The series of three programs per school year will educate students in environmental science topics including, but not limited to, ecological concepts, ecosystems, and human impacts on the environment.
 Lessons and topics connect in theme and convey important narratives that would be difficult to convey in one in-person visit (e.g., interconnectedness of human, animal, and environmental health; conservation; environmental pressures).
-Participating schools will get access to other lessons and classroom activities via a newly adapted web platform that teachers can use to provide extension work prior to or after education programming events.
-Evaluation consultants will conduct an extensive literature review on biophobia and the development of environmental empathy in students and how to measure the impact of educational programming on reducing biophobia.
-They will then use the results to develop instruments to measure the program's impact on students and on TRC each year.
+Participating schools will get access to other lessons and classroom activities via a newly adapted web platform that teachers can use to provide extension work prior to or after education programming